Quantum Circuit Compiler for a Shuttling-Based Trapped-Ion Quantum Computer: Transformations

-As it will be seen in \autoref{sec-evaluation}, the \texttt{CliffordSimp} pass has a non-linear runtime in the number of gates.
-To make even large circuits transformable in a reasonable time, we developed an alternative approach to convert an arbitrary gate sequence to the given native gate set uses Pytket's \texttt{SquashTK1} pass which simplifies single qubit gate sequences.
-Because this pass does not change the two-qubit gates and the built-in rebasing routine employed in the following paragraph does not allow to restrict the rotation angles to the ones contained in the restricted native gate set, all \gate{ZZ} gates in $C$ with $\theta \notin \{ \tfrac{\pi}{2}, \pi, \tfrac{3\pi}{2} \}$ must be substituted manually.
-For that purpose the following decomposition is used:
+\autoref{sec-evaluation} shows that the \texttt{CliffordSimp} pass has a nonlinear runtime with the number of gates.
+To make even large circuits transformable in a reasonable time, a \textbf{second approach} to convert an arbitrary gate sequence to the given native gate set is to execute Pytket's \texttt{SquashTK1} pass, which simplifies single-qubit gate sequences.
+Since this pass does not modify the two-qubit gates, and the built-in rebasing routine used later does not allow to restrict the rotation angles to those contained in our trapped-ion native gate set $\mathcal{N}$, all \gate{ZZ} gates in $\mathcal{G}$ with $\theta \notin \{ \tfrac{\pi}{2}, \pi, \tfrac{3\pi}{2} \}$ must be replaced manually.
+To do this, we use the following decomposition:

+After the substitution, our compiler executes the repeated removal and commutation of gates from \autoref{subsec-repeated-removing-and-commutation-of-gates} again to simplify the circuit.
+Then we apply Pytket's \texttt{SquashTK1} pass, which converts each sequence of single-qubit gates into exactly one \gate{TK1} gate.
+Applying these substitutions to the example from \autoref{fig-example-1} results in the circuit shown in \autoref{fig-example-2-squash-tk1}.

+Besides these two compilation strategies, there are \textbf{two other approaches}.
+Both are passes which come with the Pytket package and generally perform well, as shown in \autoref{sec-evaluation}.
+The first approach uses Pytket's \texttt{KAKDecomposition} pass and performs the KAK decomposition \cite{kak} on $C$.
+The second approach uses Pytket's \texttt{FullPeepholeOptimise} pass, which executes Clifford simplifications, commutes single-qubit gates, and squashes subcircuits of up to three qubits \cite{pytket-passes}.
+Our compiler executes both approaches on the entire circuit $C$, so that the full potential of these optimizations can be exploited on deep circuits.